Responsible Sourcing Policy

 The most noticeable change between the existing Supplier Code and the new Responsible Sourcing Policy is the introduction of a three-stage continuous improvement process for suppliers.
 We consider the Mandatory Requirements to be the foundation for doing business together before evolving, and advancing to good, and then ultimately to best practice.

 We source raw materials and packaging for our production operations and non-production goods and services from thousands of suppliers.
 Our policy applies to all the suppliers with whom we have a direct relationship - we call these our Tier 1 suppliers.
 We source from around 100,000 Tier 1 suppliers.
 Managing this supply chain and achieving responsible sourcing standards is a complex task.
 We will focus initially on our largest suppliers who represent the majority of our spend.

-Based on our assessment of supplier risk, we may request further verification from suppliers in the form of self-assessments and audits to verify that their operational practices meet our Supplier Code requirements.
+We respect that suppliers may have their own business codes and are committed to implementing policies and values in their businesses.
+Unilever requires suppliers to compare, contrast and confirm alignment of their business codes to the Responsible Sourcing Policy, and acknowledge Unilever’s twelve 12 Fundamental Principles.
+Based on our assessment of supplier risk, we may request further verification from suppliers in the form of self-assessments and audits.
+This is to verify that their operational practices meet our Mandatory Requirements.